CMKL-University/warp-ai-vision/warp-ai/docs/CNN-and-Object-Detection/resnet.md

 input_batch = input_tensor.unsqueeze(0) # create a mini-batch as expected by the model
 ```

-Transfer the input and model to our GPU.
+If your machine is CUDA capable, it will transfer the input and model to your GPU.
 ```python
 if torch.cuda.is_available():
     input_batch = input_batch.to('cuda')